 Motswari Game Lodge is run by Newmark, a top hotel management company that was established in 1990.
 Newmark has a portfolio of properties spanning Cape Town, the Serengeti, and Zanzibar, and the company prides itself on its focus and drive.
 The lodge has been awarded a TripAdvisor Certificate of Excellence!
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and Wi-Fi.
 Please note, a minimum age requirement of 16 years applies to safari walks, and guests must be at least 18 to take part in sleep-outs at Giraffe’s Nest Hide.
+Children aged 6 years and older are welcome here.

 ACCESS & LOCATION: